blackmamba-ops/Stellar-Classification/README.md

 The dataset used in this project contains 1 million observations and includes various features related to spectral characteristics.

 ## Model Selection
 After testing on different algorithms, we selected the model with the best performance, achieving an accuracy of 98%.
+There are two models available: one with GPU compatibility and the other without GPU compatibility.

 ## Deployment
-The model is deployed via local tunnel using the Streamlit framework.
-You can interact with the deployed application to classify stellar objects in real-time.
+The model is deployed via local

-## Usage
-Feel free to explore the notebook and experiment with different algorithms for stellar classification.
-If you have any questions or suggestions, please don't hesitate to reach out.